spiderb59/qrGenerator/README.md

 1. Clone the repo or download as zip.
 2. Go to directory
 3. npm install (To install depedencies)
+4. Change path of your QR URL in passController.js line no 20.
-4. Create Database and edit config/database.js for database configuration.
+6. Create Database and edit config/database.js for database configuration.
-5. Create a table (Only one table till date, May 2, 2024)
+7. Create a table
 ```sql
 CREATE TABLE visitor_details (
     id VARCHAR(255) PRIMARY KEY,